GPS Tracking Laws By State in 2025

 Pennsylvania

-Pennsylvania’s Title 18 Subchapter D , makes it illegal to place a mobile tracking device on a vehicle without the owner’s consent.
+Pennsylvania’s Title 18 Subchapter D, makes it illegal to place a mobile tracking device on a vehicle without the owner’s consent.
+Again, this means companies that own or lease their vehicles for employee use can install and track employee vehicles.
+Separately, law enforcement must get a court order before tracking vehicles or people with electronic devices.

 Rhode Island

-Rhode Islands Gen. Laws.
-11-69-1, makes it illegal to to knowingly install, conceal, or otherwise place or use an electronic tracking device in or on a motor vehicle without the consent of the operator and all occupants of the vehicle for the purpose of monitoring or following the operator, occupant, or occupants of the vehicle.
+Rhode Island’s Gen. Laws.
+11-69-1, makes it illegal to knowingly install, conceal, or otherwise place or use an electronic tracking device in or on a motor vehicle without the consent of the operator and all occupants of the vehicle for monitoring or following the operator, occupant, or occupants of the vehicle.
+Reasonable exceptions apply for law enforcement tracking stolen goods, parents tracking minor children, vehicle theft recovery devices, and other specific uses by car dealers, manufacturers, and insurance companies.

 South Carolina

-Under South Carolina Bill 3213, it’s unlawful for individuals or law enforcement to use a GPS tracking device without consent.
+Under South Carolina Bill 3213, introduced in 2019, it’s unlawful for individuals or law enforcement to use a GPS tracking device without the consent of the employee being tracked.

 South Dakota